DAVID J. WILLIS ATTORNEY

 What about casualty insurance on the property?

+This is a problematic area.
 Sellers in wrap transactions want to cancel their casualty insurance policy.
 This is inadvisable.
 The wrapped lender, which usually collects an escrow for taxes and insurance or at the very least is named as an additional insured, will be notified of the cancellation.
-The seller will then get a default letter from the wrapped lender who will "force place" another policy (usually more expensive) at the seller´s expense.
+The seller will then get a default letter from the wrapped lender who will "force place" another policy (usually more expensive) at the seller’s expense.
 The existing policy should therefore be left in place and the buyer should obtain his own policy.
 This is an inherent imperfection in the wrap process.

 What about "double wraps?"